• Skip to Content

 HIST 010A Development of Western Culture I 3 Units

 This course covers the political, cultural, and philosophical development of Western culture and society through the study of the institutions, thought, literary and artistic expression of the ancient world and medieval society of Europe to the Reformation (1600 C.E.).
-Emphasis is placed on understanding the facets of modern civilization by tracing the social, cultural, and political thought of the past.
-This course is intended to be a chronological approach which introduces the students to the ideas and accomplishments of significant men and women in each period.
+It is intended to be a chronological approach which introduces the ideas and accomplishments of significant men and women in each period.
 (C-ID HIST 170)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L